Insight into the manufacturing process of ZEISS SMT technology optics

 With the further development of EUV lithography to High-NA-EUV lithography, the number of structures that can be imaged optically on a microchip will be tripled.
 The basis for continuing Moore's Law beyond the year 2030.

-A person holds a globe in their hand and gains insights into the market for semiconductor technology
+A person holds a globe in his hand and gains insights into the market for semiconductor technology

 Strength in Numbers